Measuring What Matters: Evaluation as a Driver of Generative AI

 The forum is designed to be highly interactive, consisting nearly exclusively of structured and directed discussion in smaller focus groups, rather than panels, talks, or plenaries.
 To make the most out of the event, we will use the so-called double-diamond framework for structured problem solving.
 This organises problem solving into two stages, first selecting the right problem(s) to tackle and then finding solutions for these.
 Each stage has two phases: first divergence (exploring possibilities), then convergence (narrowing down choices).
 The in-person forum will also be preceded by one or two short online workshops to kickstart the discussion before we meet up on site.

-A detailed program will be published closer to the event.
+A detailed programme will be published closer to the event.